 The Teaching Portfolio is more than simply a place to collect information and artifacts of your teaching; it is designed as an important vehicle of faculty development and professional growth.
 Whether you are brand new to teaching or have been a tenured faculty member for decades at another institution, there is much to be gained by the Teaching Portfolio process at Jackson College.
 It is intentionally designed to foster faculty identity development and professional growth for each full-time faculty member we hire.
 Our definition of faculty growth is influenced by O'Meara, et al.'s (2008) framework.
 Faculty growth is ongoing and always in a "state of becoming" (p.
 25).
 It is shaped by external environments but always rooted in the personal identity of a faculty member.
-The section of this manual titled, "Teaching Portfolio Guidelines," spells out exactly what each component of the (Initial and Capstone) Teaching Portfolio must include.
-A successful Teaching Portfolio is one where a faculty member completes all components and also documents ways in which they have used the process to foster and propel their own faculty growth.
+A successful Teaching Portfolio is one where a faculty member completes all required components and also documents ways in which they have used the process to foster and propel their own faculty growth.